 “The family belonged to a remote village.
 The doctor wanted to know the name of the chemical that the girl had consumed so that they could start the treatment.
 I coordinated with the doctor and her parents and gave him the information.
 The girl had consumed two capfuls of a pesticide used by most farmers and was in a critical situation.
 I kept thinking about what happens to those who consume vegetables and fruits that are grown by using tonnes of this poison,” says Pawan.

-Pawan grew up in Fadako Ki Dhani, a small village near Jodhpur in Rajasthan.
+Pawan grew up in Fadako Ki Dhani of Ransigaon, a small village near Jodhpur in Rajasthan.

 His father was a government employee but would spend all his free time, working on the farm.